 4 Healthy Ways to Cook Plantains

-What Are Healthy Ways to Cook Plantains?
+Healthy Ways to Cook Plantains

 1. How to Boil Plantains

-These will likely taste a bit like a sweet potato.
-You can use these as a substitute in some soup recipes that call for potatoes.
-Leaving the skin on helps the fruit retain most of its nutrients and also helps keep it from getting soggy.
-These also taste great with scrambled eggs and/or tossed into a stew.
+- Leaving the skin on while boiling helps the fruit retain most of its nutrients and also helps keep it from getting soggy.

 2. How to Fry Plantains

-- Vegetable oil (whatever taste you prefer best)
+- Vegetable oil (whichever type you prefer)